Old Town Square execution: Consequences

 Execution was only one of the consequences of the Bohemian Revolt, which failed.
 Other consequences were the possession of the Bohemian royal crown in the hands of the Habsburgs (now hereditary), which meant another nearly 300 years of their domination.
-Another major consequence was the subsequent recatholization, and since 75-90% of Bohemians were Protestant, it meant a great emigrant wave (which was the majority of Bohemian intelligence).
+Another major consequence was the subsequent re-Catholization, and since 75-90% of Bohemians were Protestant, it meant a great emigrant wave (which was the majority of Bohemian intelligence).
 The German language was made fully equal to the Czech language, so Germanization of the entire population (not only the nobility) was also carried out.

 The executioner's sword, on whose blade the names of eleven executed are engraved, is in the collections of Hus House (Husův dům) in Prague.
 However, it is likely that it is a fake sword, as in the list on the blade is engraved the name of Jan Kutnauer, who was actually hanged.

 At that time there was a struggle for balance in Europe, Europe was divided into Catholic and Protestant, absolutist and estates monarchy.
 The uprising itself triggered a conflict to which the powers were already heading.
 Execution in the Old Town Square celebrated for the Spanish-Catholic party the triumph of victory.
-Eventually, in the Thirty Years' War, there were no winners or losers, leaving only a ruined Europe.